octo-sts/app/README.md

 - **Regular policy reviews**: Periodically review and audit your trust policies (`.github/chainguard/*.sts.yaml`) to ensure they still align with your security requirements.

 - **Use specific subject matching**: Prefer exact subject matches over broad patterns when possible.
 For example, use `repo:org/repo:ref:refs/heads/main` instead of `repo:org/repo:.*`.

+- **Configure trusted token issuers**: Use the organization-wide trusted token issuers feature to add an additional security layer that validates OIDC issuers before individual trust policy evaluation.
+See the [Organization Trusted Token Issuers](#organization-trusted-token-issuers) section for details.

 #### Token Management